deakjahn/flutter_dropzone/flutter_dropzone/README.md

 3.0.0 had to be a breaking change because a bug I reported earlier was fixed in Flutter 2.5 stable: https://github.com/flutter/flutter/issues/56181

 Previously, as a workaround, the plugin had its own modified version of `HtmlElementView` but with the fix, it's no longer necessary.
-However, leaving it out would break the functioning of the plugin for people how haven't yet moved on to 2.5.
+However, leaving it out would break the functioning of the plugin for people who haven't yet moved on to 2.5.
 You have to stay with the latest 2.0.x version of `flutter_dropzone` if you're not yet ready to upgrade your Flutter for any reason.

 # Support